seobythebay/magento2-remove-keywords/CODE_OF_CONDUCT.md

 - Posting private information without permission

 ## Enforcement
-Instances of abusive behavior may be reported by contacting the project maintainers at [your-email@example.com].
+Instances of abusive behavior may be reported by contacting the project maintainers at [sales at seobythebay dot com].

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1.